-- A battery that has not been used for a long time, or ambient temperature extremes can cause charging to take longer than normal.
-If charging takes longer than about five hours, a timer will terminate it automatically, even if the battery is not fully charged.
+• A battery that has not been used for a long time or ambient temperature extremes can cause charging to take longer than normal.
+If charging takes longer than about six hours, a timer will terminate it automatically, even if the battery is not fully charged.
 This is indicated by the back lamp flashing red.
-If the battery has not been used for a very long time, charging may be terminated automatically and the back lamp may start flashing red after only about 60 minutes.
-In either case, disconnect the USB cable from the camera and then reconnect it to resume charging. - Pressing [O] (Power) while the USB-AC adaptor is connected to the camera will turn on the camera with power being supplied by the battery.
-Because of this, charging will stop. - The USB-AC adaptor will become warm during charging.
-This is normal and does not indicate malfunction. - The shape of the power plug depends on each country or geographic area.
+If the battery has not been used for a very long time, charging may be terminated automatically and the back lamp may start flashing red after only about 45 minutes.
+In either case, disconnect the USB cable from the camera and then reconnect it to resume charging.